 How Payouts are Taxed

 How much of the payouts are taxed is computed by the insurance company and sent to the annuitant as a Form 1099.
-When the payments are received periodically, certain tax exclusions apply, one which depends on the settlement option chosen (straight life has the largest exclusion), and another exclusion is dependent on the age and sex of the annuitant—the Treasury Life Expectancy Multiple.
+When the payments are received periodically, certain tax exclusions apply, one which depends on the settlement option chosen (straight life has the largest exclusion), and another exclusion depends on the age and sex of the annuitant — the Treasury Life Expectancy Multiple.
 That proportion of periodic payments considered taxable are spread out over the life expectancy of the individual rather than using the LIFO method of taxing all income over the cost basis.

 Death Benefit Provision

-If the contract owner dies during the accumulation period, most contracts provide for a death benefit, where all money deposited and earned will be paid to the contract owner’s beneficiary, the earnings of which will be taxed as ordinary income to the beneficiary.
-No tax penalty will apply even if the annuitant is younger than 59 ½.
-If the variable annuity lost money in its investments, then the beneficiary will receive at least everything that’s been paid in by the contract owner.
+If the contract owner dies during the accumulation period, most contracts provide for a death benefit, where all money deposited and earned will be paid to the contract owner's beneficiary, the earnings of which will be taxed as ordinary income to the beneficiary.
+No tax penalty will apply even if the annuitant is younger than 59.5.
+If the variable annuity lost money in its investments, then the beneficiary will receive at least everything that has been paid in by the contract owner.

 Tax-Free 1035 Exchanges for Annuities

-Section 1035 of the U.S. tax code allows you to exchange an existing variable annuity contract for a new annuity contract without paying any tax on the income and investment gains in your current variable annuity account.
-These tax-free exchanges, known as 1035 exchanges, can be useful if another annuity has features that you prefer, such as a larger death benefit, different annuity payout options, or a wider selection of investment choices.
-Note that if the contract is surrendered as cash, it will be taxed, even if it is used to pay for another annuity.
+Section 1035 of the U.S. tax code allows the tax-free exchange, called a 1035 exchange, of an existing variable annuity contract for a new annuity contract, which is often done to obtain a larger death benefit, different annuity payout options, or a wider selection of investment choices.
+Note that if the contract is surrendered as cash, it will be taxed, even if it is used to buy another annuity.

 The disadvantages of exchanging annuities, is that surrender charges on the old annuity may be assessed if still applicable, and a new surrender charge period, which may be as long as 10 years, may begin on the new annuity.
 Be sure to compare fees and expenses as well as benefits of the annuities before making the exchange.